ecp-eth/comments-monorepo/packages/react-editor/README.md

 The ECP React Editor provides a powerful, customizable rich text editor built on top of TipTap that supports mentions, file uploads, and seamless integration with the Ethereum Comments Protocol.
 For comprehensive documentation and guides, visit our [documentation website](https://docs.ethcomments.xyz).

+See an example of the React Editor in action at [share.ethcomments.xyz](https://share.ethcomments.xyz).

 ## Installation

 ```bash